mizanur-007/mizanur-007/README.md

 ## Current Overview
 - 🔭 I’m currently ready to... join a company
 - 🌱 I’m currently learning...
 NextJS
+- ⚡ I am determined to... establish myself as a senior developer within 2 years
 - 👯 I’m looking to collaborate... on open source projects
 - 🤔 I’m looking for help with...how to enrich my knowledge to dive into the world of backend development
 - 💬 Ask me about ...ReactJS, JavaScript, Tailwind, Firebase